buisio/landing-page/_posts/2018-11-22-simplifying-cloud.markdown

 description: |
   A brief essay :scroll: on why we're setting out to simplify the way we handle our cloud :cloud: computing :computer: needs.
+twitter_description: |
+  A brief essay 📜 on why we're setting out to simplify the way we handle our cloud ☁️ computing 🖥️ needs.
 dark:
   hero: true
   title: true